DAWHEEL/getdata_Jun2015Project/README.md

 # getdata_Jun2015Project
-This project was to clean data from an activity monitor data set and summarize a subset of it.
+This project was to clean data and then summarize a subset of it.

 The R script here assumes you have downloaded and unzipped the data to your working directory from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip